byteroad/hello-k8/README.md

         ingress-nginx-controller-admission   ClusterIP      10.98.112.13    <none>           443/TCP                      2d19h

 Get a rule on the router, to redirect traffic to that address to the Internet.

+## Redeploying pygeoapi

+Redeploying pygeoapi and its supporting services, comes down to reapplying the manifest:

+    $ kustomize build . | kubectl apply -f -

+If you also need to restart the deployment:

+    $ kubectl -n pygeoapi-demo rollout restart deployment pygeoapi deployment.apps/pygeoapi restarted

+Kubernetes takes care of reapplying the configuration with minimum downtime.

 ## Troubleshooting